vitalets/playwright-bdd/docs/guides/usage-with-nx.md

   }
 }
 ```

-Then in `project.json` just keep empty targets:
+Then, in `project.json` keep empty targets:
 ```json
 {
   "targets": {